Fred Freiberger: Producing Star Trek

-Freiberger had been interviewed as a possible producer for Star Trek before it entered production in 1966, but had left the selection process due to a planned trip.
-In 1968, as a result of creative differences with broadcaster NBC, Star Trek creator Gene Roddenberry resigned as showrunner.
-Freiberger was again contacted and hired as producer for the series' third season.
-He assumed this role with a reduced budget that made the series more difficult to produce, as well as a new "Friday night death slot" that resulted in a further decline in viewing ratings for what was already a low-rated program.
-Many Star Trek fans have since criticised Freiberger for being the cause of this decline, but actress Nichelle Nichols (who played Uhura) wrote in his defense.
-Nichols argued that NBC's considerable budget cutbacks to the third season of Star Trek, in an environment of rising production costs and escalating actors' salaries, meant that:
+Freiberger had been interviewed for the producer role on Star Trek before the series began production in 1966, but had left the selection process due to a planned trip.
+In 1968, Star Trek creator Gene Roddenberry resigned as showrunner as a result of creative differences with broadcaster NBC.
+Freiberger was contacted and hired to produce the series' third season.
+He assumed this role with considerable budget cutbacks as well as a new "Friday night death slot" that resulted in a further decline in viewing ratings for what was already a low-rated program.
+Many Star Trek fans have since criticised Freiberger for being the cause of this decline, but actress Nichelle Nichols (who played Uhura), citing the budget cuts, wrote in his defense:

 you saw fewer outdoor location shots, for example.
 Top writers, top guest stars, top anything you needed was harder to come by.
 Thus, Star Trek's demise became a self-fulfilling prophecy.
 And I can assure you, that is exactly as it was meant to be ...
 In the third season [the] new producer Fred Freiberger did everything he could to shore up the show.
 I know that some fans hold him responsible for the show's decline, but that is not fair.
 Star Trek was in a disintegrating orbit before Fred came aboard.
 That we were able to do even what we did is a miracle and a credit to him.
 One day Fred and I had an exchange, and he snapped at me.
 Even then, though, I knew he wasn't angry with me but with his unenviable situation.
 He was a producer who had nothing to produce with.